Tough Guys: Plot

 Meanwhile, Leon tracks Richie down at his office and finds Harry's retirement home.
-He holds him and Belle hostage until Harry and Archie arrive and opens fire.
+He holds him and Belle hostage until Harry and Archie arrive and open fire.
 Richie knocks Leon down and quickly escapes with them, then blames himself for getting them into trouble.

 Archie decides to hijack the Gold Coast Flyer again as it makes its final southbound run after 50 years, asking Harry and Richie for help.
 Both refuse for moral reasons, so Archie decides to do it alone.
 He stops the Flyer just as it is leaving the railroad yard and is soon joined by Harry, having had a change of heart.

 The media and dignitaries aboard are surprised, although Harry and Archie gladly answer their questions and pose for pictures as they identify themselves and their ages.
-To their surprise, Leon arrives and explains that he had been paid $25,000 to kill them by their old enemy and he has waited 30 years for their release.
+To their surprise, Leon arrives and explains that he had been paid $25,000 to kill them by their old enemy, and he has waited 30 years for their release.

 Deke soon arrives with a full SWAT team to capture Harry and Archie, who persuade Leon to call a temporary truce as they have never killed anyone in their crimes.
 As Leon escorts the passengers off the train, Richie, disguised as a SWAT officer, sneaks aboard and gets it moving again to help Harry and Archie escape before Deke can arrest them.

 Harry, Archie, Richie, and Leon take the train towards Mexico, but find that the tracks end just before the border.
 Harry pushes Leon off the train, to which he vows revenge.
-Archie then takes Richie back to the coaches and uncouples the train, advising he downplay his role in the heist to not destroy his career.
+Archie then takes Richie back to the coaches and uncouples the train, advising to downplay his role in the heist to not destroy his career.
 Harry and Archie drive the locomotive at full throttle through a fusillade of bullets from U.S. border police.
 They crash through, burying the engine partially in the soil of Mexico a few feet across the border, where a Mexican border patrol arrests them.

-True to their tough guy credo, Harry and Archie raise their hands but talk back to the patrol's commanding officer, leaving him puzzled enough to gives Archie an opening to kick him in the groin.
+True to their tough guy credo, Harry and Archie raise their hands but talk back to the patrol's commanding officer, leaving him puzzled enough to give Archie an opening to kick him in the groin.